|

 permission he left his family to look for gold.
 Charley went to Montana

-and located a small mine that he worked by himself.
-Charley's
+and located a small mine

 mine made use of long "toms," which are basically troughs of boards